Department of Physics & Astronomy

 From 2011-2013, I chaired the National Optical Astronomy Observatory (NOAO) Users Committee; the UC is always open to feedback from members of the community.

-I have also worked on the Extragalactic Atlas of the Digital Universe project at the Hayden Planetarium, where I served as a Hayden Associate.
+I have also worked on the Extragalactic Atlas of the Digital Universe project at the Hayden Planetarium, where I served as a Hayden Associate from 2007-2011.

 My research group at Rutgers includes undergraduates Nakul Gangolli and Jioayue Yuan, graduate students Humna Awan, Kartheik Iyer, Jean Walker Soler and Alejandra Muñoz, and research scientist Dr. Peter Kurczynski.
 Former group members and their current institutions are: